mallocator/gulp-international/readme.md

 });
 ```

-Or with your custom options of the out of box config dones't work:
+Or with your custom options if the out of box config doesn't work:

 ```js
 var gulp = require('gulp');